-Childhood leukemia is cancer of the blood.
+Childhood leukemia is a cancer of the blood.
 It is the most common cancer in young people, accounting for an estimated 1 in 3 cancers in teenagers and children, according to the American Cancer Society (ACS).
 It’s important to note, however, that the actual number of American children affected each year is small, or about 3,500, according to the Lucille Packard Children’s Hospital (LPCH) at Stanford.

 While different leukemia types exist, they begin in the body’s bone marrow.
-This soft area of bone is where white and red blood cells as well as platelets are created.
+This soft area of bone is where white and red blood cells, as well as platelets, are created.
 With leukemia, a child’s body makes too many immature white blood cells, which slows or stops the production of red blood cells.
 Several childhood leukemia types exist:

 Acute lymphocytic (lymphoblastic) leukemia (ALL)—The most common childhood leukemia type that affects children between the ages of 2 and 4.
 The type of white blood cells that this cancer affects is called lymphocytes.